Manchester City Centre Is Full Of Great Things To Do!

 However as a first time visitor I was still blown away by the structure and mix of modern and traditional features of the Gallery, and the Modern Japanese Design exhibition was worth visiting for.

-Retail Therapy-Things To Do In Manchester
+Retail Therapy-Shopping In Manchester

 You cannot visit Manchester City Centre and not shop, Manchester has everything you need, and suits every budget.
 Shopping in Manchester is actually a day in itself.
 Filled with all the best show and luxury stores for me Manchester is shopping heaven.

-Look out for special events-Things To Do In Manchester
+Look out for special events In Manchester

-Where to Eat-Things To Do In Manchester
+Where to Eat In Manchester

 Manchester has so many incredible restaurants, cafe’s and street food options I wanted to share where we visited.